VISX Star S2 Excimer Laser System: FDA Test Results

 Results Of The Study:

-Adverse intra-operative (occurring during the surgery) complications that occurred in the clinical study are shown at right:
+Adverse intra-operative (occurring during the surgery) complications that occurred in the clinical study are shown below:

 More On Laser Eye Surgery: